ibericode/mailchimp-for-wordpress/readme.txt

 **Improvements**

 - Only re-add subscriber to list if we want to re-trigger a double opt-in confirmation email.
-- Change Gravity Forms field name to "MailChimp for WordPress"
+- Change Gravity Forms field name to "Mailchimp for WordPress"
-- Get rid of cached result of MailChimp API connection.
+- Get rid of cached result of Mailchimp API connection.

 #### 4.2.4 - July 9, 2018